 The urge to alter the product portfolio generates due to changes in:

-The modifications in the mix help in increasing and maintaining the company’s goodwill.
-Therefore, companies launch expensive and low-priced products to cater to maximum customers.
+- Firm’s Goodwill: The modifications in the mix help in increasing and maintaining the company’s goodwill.
+Therefore, companies launch expensive and low-priced products to cater to the maximum number of customers.

 Factors Affecting Product Mix